-These conflicts of interest addressed above, which could be described as "new types of conflicts of interest", can be resolved by the existing rules of conduct (e.g. remuneration policy, personal transactions, transactions between funds, as well as the fact that investments are made on the basis of the fund rules and the management activity is subject to a team approach).
-Should more specific conflicts of interest arise in the future from the inclusion of sustainability risks, these will be taken into account accordingly in the present conflict of interest policy.
+These above-mentioned conflicts of interest, which may be described as "new types of conflict of interest", can be resolved through the existing rules of conduct (e.g., remuneration policy, personal transactions, transactions between funds and the fact that investments are made on the basis of the fund regulations and the management function is subject to a team approach).
+Should more specific conflicts of interest arise in the future from the inclusion of sustainability risks, these will be dealt with accordingly in the conflict of interest policy.